 What is the Employees Provident Fund?

-It is a saving scheme that is offered to Indian workers as well as international workers through the EPFO of India.
-The scheme allows the accumulation of funds as well as accrual of interest on the accumulated funds.
-The funds thus collected are made of contributions partly from employees and partly from their employers.
+The EPFO of India offers this saving scheme to Indian and international workers.
+The scheme allows the accumulation of funds as well as the accrual of interest on the accumulated funds.
+The funds collected consist of contributions from both employees and their employers.

-- Employer contributing 12% of the basic wages of the newly added employee after the date of the registration (whether employed directly or through a contractor) towards the provident fund shall be fully reimbursed by the Government for three years, subject to the following conditions:
+- The Government will fully reimburse employers who contribute 12% of the basic wages of newly added employees (whether employed directly or through a contractor) towards the provident fund for three years after the date of registration, subject to the following conditions:

 - Salary of the newly added employee’s, shall be less than or up to Rs.
 15,000.

-- Employees already covered under the scheme will be updated to 12% from 8.33% for the remaining duration of the first three years.
+The scheme will update employees already covered under it to contribute 12% instead of 8.33% for the remaining duration of the first three years.

-- Contribution from women employees towards their provident fund shall be 8% of her basic wages instead of 12%, for three years.
+- Contribution from women employees towards their provident fund shall be 8% of their basic wages instead of 12%, for three years.

-It should, however, be noted that not all of the employer’s share moves into the EPF kitty.
-Out of the employer’s contribution, 8.33% will be diverted to the Employees’ Pension Scheme, but it is calculated on Rs 15,000.
+However, it’s important to note that not all of the Employer’s share goes into the EPF kitty.
+The Employer’s contribution, precisely 8.33%, diverts to the Employees’ Pension Scheme, with the calculation based on Rs 15,000.
 So, for every employee with basic pay equal to Rs 15,000 or more, the diversion is Rs 1,250 each month into EPS.
 If the basic pay is less than Rs 15000 then 8.33% of that full amount will go into EPS.
 The balance will be retained in the EPF scheme.
-On retirement, the employee will get the full share plus the balance of Employer’s share retained to his credit in EPF account.
+Upon retirement, the employee will receive their total share and the remaining balance of the Employer’s share held in their EPF account.